singalshubham/LibraryFbLogin/README.md

 #### Step 1
  - Get a facebook app id from developer account
- - and use this app id in passing in intent as shown in sample below -And change in your app menifest according to this app module menifest
+ - and use this app id in passing in intent as shown in sample below
+ - change in your app menifest according to this app module menifest

 #### Step 2